 Hands tingling with cold, we threw ourselves over the final snow bank, bags first, then slid down on our backsides like penguins onto the highway.
 I never felt happier to be on solid ground.
 We skidded across the icy two-lane highway into the train station, collected Kristine’s giant suitcase, and boarded the train, laughing deliriously in our soaked clothing and blowing on our needling fingers to warm them up.

 If you’d like to visit Abisko with less hysterics and hypothermia, may I suggest the following possibilities in descending order from most to least expensive.
-These all presume you fly in, which is almost always the cheapest option from Stockholm, but if you’re coming in on the train from Stockholm (about $100 USD each way) or another destination further North, you may be able to make a more direct connection.
+These all presume you fly in, which is almost always the cheapest option from Stockholm, but if you’re coming in on the one of the Swedish trains from Stockholm (about $100 USD each way) or another destination further North, you may be able to make a more direct connection.

 1) Taxi from the airport straight to Abisko.
 This will cost you about $200 USD for up to 4 people.
 If you are in a party of four or can get four people together, this isn’t a terrible option.